CubeCoders/AMPTemplates/README.md

 *There is a much more robust version of the [online configuration tool](https://iceofwraith.github.io/GenericConfigGen/) that is still in beta.
 This should provide much better results than the above even so.
 If you have any feedback, please contact IceOfWraith in the CubeCoders Discord.

+**The online configurator can be used as a starting point for making templates.
+However, it will not generally produce a fully functioning template.
+Templates produced using the generator can be deployed for personal use but will not be accepted into the CubeCoders repository.**

 # Sharing Templates
 Right now the following restrictions apply to templates that may be publicly shared via this repository (some of these will be relaxed over time):